babarrett/steno-in-the-middle/Steno in the middle README.md

     - Output to host computer
     - Write to SD card datafile (stand-alone, off-line recording)
     - Output to host computer, ane write to SD card at the same time
+* Add: WiFi access to any smart-phone or tablet and use the display via SSH, VNC, or web server for setings, brief definition, and displaying resultant text when writing to SD or...
-* Add: Screen to display resultant text when writing to SD.
-3.5", or even less, may be enough.
+* Add: ...Screen to display resultant text when writing to SD.
+A 3.5" screen, or even less, may be enough.
 * Add: Some kind of case.
 * Add: Battery
 * Add: ...and charger